bcnmy/docs/docs/Account/methods.md

         batchSessionParams?: SessionParams[];
       }
       ```
-  4. nonceOptions(`NonceOptions`) : this can be used to execute multiple transactions in parallel.
-One can implement their own logic for nonce management.
+  4. nonceOptions(`NonceOptions`) : this can be used to execute multiple user operations in parallel for the same smart account.

       ```ts
       type NonceOptions = {